On the spread of random graphs: Abstract

 \section{Abstract}

-The \emph{spread} of a connected graph $G$ was introduced by Alon Boppana and Spencer~\cite{alon1998aii} and measures how tightly connected the graph is.
+The \emph{spread} of a connected graph $G$ was introduced by Alon, Boppana and Spencer~\cite{alon1998aii} and measures how tightly connected the graph is.
 It is defined as the maximum over all Lipschitz functions $f$ on $V(G)$ of the variance of $f(X)$ when $X$ is uniformly distributed on $V(G)$.
-We investigate the spread of a variety of random graphs, in particular the random regular graphs $\gnd$, $d \geq 3$, and Erd\H{os}-R\'enyi random graphs $\gnp$ in the supercritical range $p>1/n$.
-We show that if $p=c/n$ with $c>1$ fixed then with high probability the spread is bounded, and prove similar statements for $\gnd$, $d \geq 3$.
-We also prove lower bounds on the spread in the barely supercritical case $p-1/n = o(1)$.
-Finally, we show that for $d$ large the spread of $\gnd$ becomes arbitrarily close to that of the complete graph $K_n$.
+We investigate the spread for certain models of sparse random graph; in particular for random regular graphs $\gnd$, for Erd\H{os}-R\'enyi random graphs $\gnp$ in the supercritical range $p>1/n$, and for a `small world' model.
+For supercritical $\gnp$, we show that if $p=c/n$ with $c>1$ fixed then with high probability the spread of the giant component is bounded, and we prove corresponding statements for other models of random graphs, including a model with random edge-lengths.
+We also give lower bounds on the spread for the barely supercritical case when $p=(1+o(1))/n$.
+Further, we show that for $d$ large, with high probability the spread of $\gnd$ becomes arbitrarily close to that of the complete graph $\Kn$.